-For more information about the firm’s pro bono program, please contact Dorothy Jackson, Pro Bono Coordinator, at or 404.885.3836.
+For more information about the firm’s pro bono program, please contact Dorothy Jackson, Pro Bono Coordinator, at

 Volunteer attorneys from Troutman Sanders Atlanta Office and another Atlanta law firm handled over 60 landlord tenant cases for Atlanta Legal Aid over the past year through the Eviction Defense Project, a pro bono effort between Legal Aid and the firms.

 In our New York Office, Troutman lawyers serve as court-appointed advocates for tenants facing eviction from their New York City

 apartments.
 Many of these clients have a physical or mental disability which prevents them from properly protecting their rights.

 Each case is different but invariably involves low or no-income adults who must get city, state or federal funds to assist in the payment of rent.

 Consequently, Troutman volunteers spend a fair amount of time assisting in advocating for eligibility in Medicaid, Social Security disability, food stamps, or other benefits programs.

 Lawyers in the Firm's Shanghai office assisted the founders of GIGA (Green Ideas Green Actions), an experimental program advocating green design and sustainable solutions in China.
 The lawyers helped the program establish a cross-border legal platform to solicit public donations to finance the project and a legal structure to host the GIGA project in the highly regulated environment for both NGOs foundation and online services in China.
 Our lawyers also advised GIGA on their contractual relationship with a Chinese government-sponsored foundation to leverage government resources as well as protect the business interests and intellectual property rights of GIGA.